Lost on how to get your online directory business out of the depths of page 13 in search results?

 GeoDirectory “add listing” form. – Creates a user and adds a listing

-After adding all restaurant’s details and submitting the form, the system will send an email to the user with a link to set their password and another email to let them know that the listing has been submitted and needs admin approval.
+After adding all the restaurant’s details and submitting the form, the system will send an email to the user with a link to set their password and another email to let them know that the listing has been submitted and needs admin approval.

-After approval the restaurant listings is live.
+After approval, the restaurant listing is live.

 restaurant listing created